wso2-attic/esb-connectors/formstack/formstack-connector/formstack-connector-1.0.0/README.txt

    iv)   Create a new form inside the folder created in 3. iii)
          - When creating a form, it should have at least 3 text fields (onto which data has to be entered when submitting).
          - A form can also be created from an existing template but please make sure that there are at least 3 text fields in the form.
+         - All the fields which are going to get created should not be 'hidden', 'required' or 'readonly'.
    v)    Form created in 3. iv) should have at least 2 submissions before executing the test suite.
          - Data should be entered into all the text field of the form when making a submission. vi)   Create a sample form which will be deleted when the integration test is executing. (click on 'New Form' in Forms section).